CalebWentworth/Servus/README.md

 # cos360-project
 Project is a BASIC rust webserver, atm it just serves a home page and a 404.

-To run:
+Crashes if you connect with HTTPS, so just use http for now To run:

 clone repo: